Sandra Barneda: Biography

 In early 2012, she became co-presenter of El gran debate, a new show on Saturday night presented by Jordi González, where she remained until its cancellation in August 2013.

 On 10 April 2013, she published her first novel, Reír al viento.
 On 21 December of the same year she released her second book, Cómo construir una superheroína.

 In the summers of 2013, 2014, and 2015, she hosted El programa del verano with Joaquín Prat, replacing Ana Rosa Quintana.

 From April 2014 to August 2016, she presented the Telecinco evening program Hable con ellas with Alyson Eckmann, Natalia Millán, Beatriz Montañez, Yolanda Ramos, Rocío Carrasco, Marta Torné, Alba Carrillo, Mónica Martínez, and Soledad León de Salazar.

 From October 2014 to June 2015, she presented a new Telecinco debate show on Saturday nights, titled Un tiempo nuevo.

 On 15 October 2014 her novel La tierra de las mujeres was published.

 From September 2015 until March 2016, she presented the sobremesa program Trencadís on 8TV.

 In January 2016 she began presenting the Telecinco reality show Gran Hermano VIP on Sunday nights.

-From 2016 to 2018, she led debate segments on Survivor Spain, replacing Raquel Sánchez-Silva.
+From 2016 to 2018, she hosted the Sunday night debate episodes, dubbed Conexión Honduras, on Supervivientes, replacing Raquel Sánchez-Silva.
+She later returned to the show in 2024.

+In 2020, she joined the Cuatro show La isla de las tentaciones to host the debates, and was promoted to host the main show in 2021.
+In 2025, she gained global recognition shouting "¡Montoya, por favor!" in a viral clip from the show, trying to stop José Carlos Montoya from confronting his girlfriend after watching her sleeping with another contestant.